-108 North Main Street,
+108 N. Main Street,

 No one has favorited this theater yet

+The Austin Theater opened in April 1937 with George O'Brien in “Park Avenue Logger”.
+It was initially conceived to be named the Time Theater.
+The architect was Jack Liebenberg of the architectural firm Liebenberg and Kaplan (Seeman Kaplan being the businessman and engineer of the partnership).
 A good example of a classic Streamlined Deco design, the Time Theater balances and dominates the adjoining shops.
 Solid geometric shapes make the transition from horizontal marquee to vertical sign appear smooth and effortless.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.